GSA/site-scanning-documentation/about/project-management/proposals/opm-agency-list.md

 - The names are in all caps.
 - There's currently a bug that causes names that have a hyphen to drop everything after that character.
 - The Army, Navy, and Air Force are framed as peers of Defense instead of subcomponents.
 - Legislative and Judicial agencies are not included.
+- Agencies without subelements repeat the agency name in that field.
+- No Department of Energy subelements.

 ## Alternatives